Oktoberfest: Duration and dates

 The Bayerisches Zentral-Landwirtschaftsfest (Bavarian Central Agricultural Fair) is held every four years alongside Oktoberfest.

 Attendance

-A waitress serving a Maß of beer in a traditional Bavarian Dirndl.
+A waitress serves several Maßkrugen of beer, wearing a traditional Bavarian dirndl.

 Oktoberfest is one of the largest festivals in the world, attracting millions of visitors annually.
 In 1999, about 6.5 million people visited the 42-hectare Theresienwiese fairground.
 Around 72 % of visitors came from Bavaria, and 15 % from abroad, including neighbouring EU countries, North America, Oceania, and East Asia.

 The grounds also host other major events such as the Munich Frühlingsfest (April–May) and the Tollwood Festival (December).

 Beer

 Only beer brewed within Munich’s city limits and in accordance with the Reinheitsgebot may be sold at Oktoberfest.
 These beers are marketed under the protected designation "Oktoberfestbier".

 Styles

 Two types of beer are served: